radioactivepb/curseforge-repack/README.md

 ## How it works

-The GitHub Action runs every 6 hours and:
+The GitHub Action runs periodically and:

 1. Downloads the zip file from `https://curseforge.overwolf.com/downloads/curseforge-latest-linux.zip`
 2. Extracts the AppImage (format: `CurseForge-X.X.X-XXXXX.AppImage`)